CastielWong/MVP/Python/Concept/general.md

 ## Module vs Package
 - A module is a single `.py` file with Python code
 - A package is a hierarchically structured collection of related modules, which is a directory that can contains multiple modules
-- An interactive Python shell consideres itself the _main module_
+- An interactive Python shell considers itself as the _main module_

 Run `python -m site` to find all location for Python site-packages.